zentrocdot/wapscan/README.md

 <p align="justify">The work on the <code>Wireless Access Point Scanner</code> started in the year 2017.
 The goal was to program a simple wifi scanner that has the ability to address different wlan hardware devices.
 After invokation the wireless access point scanner is asking which wlan device should be used for scanning.
 Then the data will be collected and afterwards pretty printed in the terminal window and after that contiously updated.</p>

 <p align="justify">Next to the wireless access point scanner I wrote over the years a bunch of scripts related to wifi or wlan.
-For the wireless access point scanner I created a script which automatically prepares a package for packaging as DEB package.</p>
+For the wireless access point scanner I created a script which automatically prepares a package for packaging as <code>DEB</code> package.</p>

 <p align="justify">The first package I am releasing is in the first shot for educational purposes.
 In the following versions I will move on to productive versions.</p>